 Here they are (prices are for Queen size as of today):

-Natural Latex Bed Of 2016 – The Ultimate Dreams Eurotop Latex Mattress -$899
+Best Natural Latex Mattress of 2016 – The Ultimate Dreams Eurotop Latex Mattress -$899

 In as much as these mattresses have received raving reviews from their users, it is not necessarily guaranteed that you’re also going to like them automatically.
 But if you’re in the market for the best and do not mind spending an extra dime, then the above models are your probably your best bet as far as customer satisfaction goes.